bwittenberg/manage-users/README.md

   - Desktop is rendered in a two column layout with vertical nav, mobile is a single column with horizontal nav.
 - Keyboard Nav
   - Thanks to Radix, users can tab through the navigation, user list/group tabs, and across the checkboxes to change admin status.
+- Code splitting for improved load times
+  - See PR for a visualization of the chunks: https://github.com/bwittenberg/manage-users/pull/12

 # Development Features